Welcome back to another Monday Marketing post! I am loving how much you guys seem to enjoy these posts. 🙂

 You can see I have made slight changes so that the Twitter banner has a slightly amended tagline, and additional images to match.
 But the use of the avatar and the inkpot image keep the consistency.

-☆ Colour scheme – This is a good one to use for branding style.
+This is a good one to use for branding style.
 By choosing a colour scheme that works for you.
 There are some great writers who have a very noticeable colour scheme.
-Check out Kim Chance’s Instagram page to see her use of a colour scheme.
+A wonderful example is YA author Kim Chance, check out Kim’s Instagram page to see her use of a colour scheme.

 What you are looking for with branding, is a cohesive style that marches across all your platforms.
 That style, those images, that colour scheme will become synonymous with you.